DWright91/eBay-Client-Server-E-Commerce-Platform/README.md

 database, and checks to see if both encrpytions match.
 This method is secure as the saved password is never decrypted and the checked password is hashed before being checked.

+    def authenticate(username, password, role):
+    if role == "Buyer":
+    cursor.execute("SELECT salt FROM buyers WHERE email = %s;", (username,))
+    else:
+    cursor.execute("SELECT salt FROM sellers WHERE email = %s;", (username,))
+    record = cursor.fetchall()
+    if not record:
+    return False
+    else:
+    check_password = bcrypt.hashpw(password.encode('utf-8'),
+    record[0][0].encode('utf-8'))
+    if role == "Buyer":
+    cursor.execute("SELECT name FROM buyers WHERE
+    password_hash::bytea = %s;", (check_password,))
+    else:
+    cursor.execute("SELECT name FROM sellers WHERE
+    password_hash::bytea = %s;", (check_password,))
+    record = cursor.fetchall()
+    if not record:
+    return False
+    else:
+    return True

+How Client Information is Changed
+Clients (buyers/sellers) can change the information they registered with by choosing to do so at their respective main menus.
+The logic for both operations is very similar, we just change which tables we call.
+Below is the generic function used to create a window prompting for a new value for whatever was requested to be changed.
+It’s used to change all the data except the password, which requires extra authentication to configure.

     # Generic function used to change client information
     def change_template(title, label_text, change_function):
     # Create a new window for changing client information